ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Here we define a NixOS system called `nixos-test`, whose configuration file is `./configuration.nix`, which is our previous configuration file, so we can still use the old configuration.
+Here we defined a NixOS system called `nixos-test`, whose configuration file is `./configuration.nix`, which is the classic configuration we modified before, so we can still make use of this classic configuration.

-Now execute the `sudo nixos-rebuild switch` command to apply the configuration, and there should be no change to the system, because we just switch to Flakes, and the actual configuration content is the same as before.
+Now run `sudo nixos-rebuild switch` to apply the configuration, and there should be no changes, because we just switch to Flakes, and the actual configuration content is the same as before.

 ### 4. Manage system software through Flakes

-After the switch, we can manage the system through Flakes.
-The most common requirement for managing a system is to install software.
-We have seen how to install packages in `pkgs` through `environment.systemPackages` before, and these packages are all from the official nixpkgs repository.
+After the switch, we can now manage the system through Flakes.
+The most common requirement for managing a system is to install softwares.
+We have seen how to install packages through `environment.systemPackages` before, and these packages are all from the official nixpkgs repository.

 Now let's learn how to install packages from other sources through Flakes.
-This is much more flexible than installing nixpkgs directly.
+This is much more flexible than installing from nixpkgs directly.
 The most obvious benefit is that you can easily set the version of the software.

-Use [helix](https://github.com/helix-editor/helix) editor as an example, we first need to add the helix input data source in `flake.nix`:
+Use [helix](https://github.com/helix-editor/helix) editor as an example, first we need to add the helix as an input into `flake.nix`:

 ```nix
 {